Jonathan2251/lbd/source/llvmstructure.rst

 Java syntax has a context-free grammar that can be parsed by a simple LALR
 parser.
 Parsing C++ is more complicated [#java-cpp]_.

+Use metadata in LLVM
+********************

+Key Aspects of the Clang Driver:

+- Driver vs. Frontend:  When you run clang, you are using the driver.
+  The driver calls the frontend, usually via clang -cc1.

+- GCC Compatibility: The clang driver is designed to be a drop-in replacement for the gcc driver, accepting similar command-line arguments.
+- Role: It manages high-level tasks like setting up include paths, selecting the target architecture, and determining which toolchain components to invoke.

+The driver provides enhanced error reporting and efficient management of complex builds.

+When running the same compiler executable twice concurrently, they run as **separate processes**, not as a single multi-threaded process.

+Each time you launch the executable, the operating system creates a new process with its own memory space and resources.
+Even if both instances run at the same time, they remain independent of each other.

+Within each process, the compiler may internally use multiple threads, but that does not change the fact that the two executions are separate processes.

+Question (refined)

+If each ``clang -cc1`` runs in a separate process, will global variables or static variables in LLVM still cause problems?

+Answer

+**Yes — they can still cause problems, but in a different way.**

+Explanation

+Since each ``clang -cc1`` is a **separate process**:

+- Global/static variables are **NOT shared across files**
+- Each process has its own independent copy

+So:

+- ❌ No cross-file contamination
+- ❌ No need to reset between ``a.cpp`` and ``b.cpp``

+However, problems can still occur **within a single process**.

+---

+What problems remain?

+1. Within one translation unit (single cc1 process)

+Even for one file:

+- LLVM runs many passes (IR → MIR → CodeGen)
+- Your global variable is shared across:

+  - all functions
+  - all passes

+So:

+- State may unintentionally leak between functions
+- Order-dependent bugs can appear

+---

+2. Multi-threading inside one process

+Even in one ``clang -cc1``:

+- Some LLVM stages may use threads

+Global variables then become:

+- ❌ Race condition risks
+- ❌ Non-deterministic results

+---

+3. Future changes (very important)

+Your code may be correct today, but break later if:

+- LTO (Link Time Optimization) is enabled
+- ThinLTO merges modules
+- Clang runs multiple compilations in-process (tooling, JIT, etc.)

+In those cases:

+- Global variables may be **shared across modules**
+- Bugs will reappear

+---

+4. Reentrancy and reuse issues

+If LLVM is used as a library (e.g., JIT, tools):

+- Multiple compilations may happen in the **same process**

+Global variables then:

+- Persist across compilations
+- Cause hidden state bugs

+---

+Key Insight

+- Multi-process (cc1) protects you from cross-file bugs,
+- but **does NOT make global variables safe design**.

+---

+Best Practice

+Instead of globals:

+- Per-module → store in ``Module`` (metadata / flags)
+- Per-function → use ``Function`` / ``MachineFunction``
+- Complex state → use **Analysis Pass**

+---

+Summary

+- Separate ``clang -cc1`` processes → isolate memory per file
+- But global variables still:
+  - Break modular design
+  - Risk race conditions
+  - Cause future scalability issues

+- ✅ Safe today (in simple cases)
+- ❌ Fragile and unsafe by design

 LLVM Structure